 Prerequisites for admission include:

-- Bachelor of Science degree in nursing or related field from an accredited program (NLNAC, CCNE, or regional accreditation)
+- Bachelor of Science degree in nursing or related field from an accredited university (NLNAC, CCNE, or regional accreditation)

 - A minimum GPA of 3.0 in nursing and supporting course

 - Satisfactory completion of undergraduate courses in biostatistics or statistics (preferably including inferential) and chemistry (3 semester hours each)